GoblinFryer/AD-Displayer/README.md

 -  Compare AD groups from user or computers ✅
 -  Search suggestions ✅
 -  Search for a specific AD group linked or not to a user or a computer
--  Addind rights directly through AD-Displayer
+-  Adding rights directly through AD-Displayer
 -  Improving ergonomy

 ##  **1. How To Launch**